- [email protected]

 One-Stop Toolkit, 2002.
 Developer.
 Improved usability of large resource library for a Department of Labor Web site by reorganizing resources into discrete subject areas, clarifying links, and writing brief descriptions of each.
 Met and consulted frequently with team and clients to ensure that the site met audience needs.

 Helped influential Washington, D.C. nonprofit organization publicize programs and policies that demonstrate research-based, positive outcomes for youth.
 Analyzed large amounts of evaluation data to distill major findings and track similarities, differences and trends.
 Condensed findings into consistent and readable summaries for publication in print and Web site reports.
 Consulted and communicated with client extensively on data results and presentation (www.aypf.org/publications/compendium/index.html).

 Condensed large research reports into short, focused articles for publication.
 Worked extensively with researchers to ensure articles accurately reflected research findings.

-Weavers Way Community Farm, 2014.
-Working twice weekly on urban farm connected to Saul High School to bring local produce to local tables.
-Weed, wash, harvest, weigh, pack, plant and do whatever else is needed to help farm supervisor.
+Weavers Way Community Farm, 2014-16.
+Worked twice weekly on urban farm connected to Saul High School to bring local produce to local tables.
+Weeded, washed, harvested, weighed, packed, planted and did whatever else was needed to help farm supervisor.

 Scrogall Community Television, 2012.
 Worked with the Corca Dhuibhne (Dingle Peninsula) local, online television station to help organize, update and streamline their website.
 Also worked on community stories.